alfonsosiloniz/pyplex/readme.md

 operated using an iOS device or similar as a remote.
 Only the very barest bones functionality is here, but I hope that it is reasonably easy to extend.

+##Changes in this version

+Plex Media Server transcoding enabled by default.
+Subtitles now are sent to the MC4G if present in the Media Library.

+TODO: Switch to select whenever to use transcondig

 ##Before you install

 	sudo apt-get update && sudo apt-get upgrade